Skip to content

 Chrome Frame Applications

-The following configuration enables testing of Chrome Frame applications by Rapise:
+The following configuration enables Rapise to test Chrome Frame applications:

-1. A ‘packed’ copy of the RapiseChrome.crx extension is provided with the Rapise installation.
-It can be located in the
+1. A 'packed' copy of the RapiseChrome.crx extension is provided with the Rapise installation.
+It can be found in the

 C:\\Program Files (x86)\\Inflectra\\Rapise\\Extensions\\Chrome

-2. Enter the following data to the Windows registry:
+2. Add the following data to the Windows registry:

 [HKEY_CURRENT_USER\Software\Google\ChromeFrame]